Harsha7337/M3_G4/PROJECT2/1_Requirements/README.md

 reciever recieves the signal.

 ## INPUT FUNCTIONS:
-* In SINGLE click, Windows status will be shown
+* In SINGLE click, Windows status will be shown.
-* In DOUBLE clicks, Alarm status will be shown
+* In DOUBLE clicks, Alarm status will be shown.
-* In TRIPLE clicks, Battery status will be shown
+* In TRIPLE clicks, Battery status will be shown.
-* In QUADRUPLE clicks, Car doors status will be shown
+* In QUADRUPLE clicks, Car doors status will be shown.

 ## STATE OF ART:
-* Buttons and LED's are installed in REmote keyless entry system
+* Buttons and LED's are installed in REmote keyless entry system.
-* Shows each and every information when the buttons are pressed in
+* Shows each and every information when the buttons are pressed in.
-* Transmitter is provide to transmit the signal
+* Transmitter is provide to transmit the signal.
-* Receiver provided to receive the signal
+* Receiver provided to receive the signal.

 ## 5W's and 1H:
 ![5W 1H](https://user-images.githubusercontent.com/98849090/157836438-4c969c68-5645-494f-b818-9c52547a2ef7.png)